-Why do we still fly flags after all these years?
+Why do we still fly the flag after all these years?
 We see them outside embassies, carried by Olympic athletes, and flying atop national icons such as the Harbour Bridge.
 But why are flags associated with such a deep sense of pride?

 Representative of countries, religions, nations, schools, businesses and associations, flags stir up a variety of feelings around the world.
 Associated with nationalism, belonging, and a sense of community and identity, these colourful, flying rectangles of fabric symbolise so much more than just a country of origin.